 Our northwest beaches are FREE – so pack your lunch, your sand toys, and your shorts and head to any of our many beaches.
 Now you’re probably not going to be swimming in the frigid waters, but you can play in the sand, look for shells and enjoy the little communities along the water.
 Or checkout some of the maritime fairs and festivals.
 Some good beaches to check out are Pacific Beach and Ocean Shores.
 Get your beach toys at the Dollar Store.

 We love to go to Ocean Shores.
-Last time we were there we built sand castles, found sticks and played in the water – we had a blast and most all of our fun was FREE.
+We build sand castles, find sticks and play in the water – we always have a blast and most all of our fun is FREE.

 We have an extensive ferry system here in the Northwest.
 Although not FREE, fares are minimum and you an enjoy a boat ride (breathtaking views) and maybe check out a new community on the other end!
 Get ferry fare information.